 Understanding Kick Counts: What They Are and Why They Matter

-Kick counts are an essential tool for monitoring fetal well-being during pregnancy.
+Kick counts are a tool for monitoring fetal well-being during pregnancy.
 They involve counting the number of times your baby moves within a specific timeframe, typically one to two hours.

 You’ll want to establish a routine, often starting around 28 weeks, to help recognize your baby’s patterns.
 Research shows that a decrease in fetal movement can signal potential complications, such as distress or growth issues.